isc-projects/stork/doc/man/stork-agent.8.rst

    Specifies how often the agent collects statistics from BIND 9, in seconds.
 The default is 10. ``[$STORK_AGENT_PROMETHEUS_BIND9_EXPORTER_INTERVAL]``

 ``--env-file``
-   Environment file to read; applicable only if the use-env-file is provided.
+   Environment file location; applicable only if the use-env-file is provided.
 The default is ``/etc/stork/agent.env``.

 ``--use-env-file``
    Read the environment variables from the environment file.
 The default is ``false``.